kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/01-prerequisites.md

 * Apple Silicon System (M1/M2/M3 etc)
 * 8GB RAM (16GB preferred).
-    * All configurations - One control plane node will be provisioned - `kubemaster`
+    * All configurations - One control plane node will be provisioned - `controlplane`
-    * If you have less than 16GB then only one worker node will be provisioned - `kubeworker1`
+    * If you have less than 16GB then only one worker node will be provisioned - `node01`
-    * If you have 16GB or more then two workers will be provisioned - `kubeworker01` and `kubeworker2`
+    * If you have 16GB or more then two workers will be provisioned - `node01` and `node02`

 You'll need to install the following first.